ENG 208: Composing the Self

 I will accept a revision of one of your essays, but you must schedule a conference with me to discuss that revision before you submit it.
 I will average the grade of the original paper and the revision.

 I will both grade and mark essays earning a grade of C- or higher.
-I will not put a grade on a reflection that earns a grade lower than C-.
+I will not put a grade on an essay that earns a grade lower than C-.
 If I return an essay to you that does not include a grade, you will need to schedule a meeting with me so we can go over the essay together and work out a revision strategy.
 I may ask you to schedule a consultation with the Writing Center before our meeting.

 Canvas Discussion Posts: I will assign Canvas Discussion responses for many of the assigned readings.
 These responses will be due before we discuss the readings.